-The fourth way to find freelance photo jobs online is through social media.
+The fifth way to find freelance photo jobs online is through social media.

 Social media is a broader way to find freelance photography jobs.
 In order to be the most effective, you can spread yourself across your personal platforms to look for opportunities.

 This may include joining groups on Facebook for creative opportunities in your area, networking with other artists through Instagram or following industry related postings through Twitter.

 If you focus on a niche type of photography such as family portraits and weddings, you can use your social platforms to market your services.
 By composing a simple Facebook post, you can reach those already in your network and give them the ability to share with whomever may be in need of a photographer.
 This is an effective way to spread the word about your services, build a stronger brand and develop your base of clients.